Tai-Rocha/Forest_Scenarios.github.io/README.md

 # Methods

 - [x] Sum Forest classes (codes PTF1 to PTF8)
 - [x] Histograms of continuous raster derived from the Sum
+- [ ] Choose of reference map (Maybe [Corpernicus](https://land.copernicus.eu/global/products/lc) ?)
+- [ ] Set of thresholds and choose the best match with a reference map